How your Office Design Can Affect Employees

 Open, Breathable Spaces

-In many offices, communication between employees, suppliers and customers plays a critical role in patient satisfaction.
+In many offices, communication between employees, suppliers and customers plays a critical role in customer satisfaction.
 No one likes to answer the same questions over and over, so it is essential for your employees to communicate effectively with one another.
-The narrow hallways and cramped office spaces typical of medical facilities make it difficult for employees to want to be in the same room together, let alone communicate.
+Narrow hallways and cramped office spaces make it difficult for employees to want to be in the same room together, let alone communicate.
 A central work area that incorporates high ceilings, lots of floor space, and plenty of natural light is the most effective way to encourage employee communication.

 A Variety of Workspaces

 Everyone gets tired of of sitting at the same old desk day in and day out.
 The most productive office spaces provide at least two workspaces per employee, and include couches and other comfortable seating as well as ample desk space.
 When your employees don’t feel like they have to be chained to their desks, they will find more opportunities for productive socialization, both with each other and with clients.
 And employees who feel like they can work together, rather than sitting at a desk alone, are more likely to stay with your company.

 More Than Just a Break Room